semocode/uofrida/README.md

 # Lua

 There is a compiled LuaPlus dll in lib/.
 It's supposed to be very close to the LuaPlus version in UOSA.
 Feel free to compile it by yourself from sources but for sake of ease I just included my archived version.

+# Extensions

+## AddUOKeyboardFunctions

+Adds new functions for calling from lua: `MoveMouseAbs`, `MouseLClick`, `MouseRClick`, `DICtrlShift`, `DIKey1`, etc.

+## LuaNewState

+Required for `AddUOKeyboardFunctions`.
+Keeps track of the lua state within the client and exposes it to our own functions.